Tim-Parks-Lynch/react-hooks/NOTES.md

 }, [])
 ```

-Its parameters are a callback function and a dependency array.
-When the functional component mounts, the callback function is run once.
+Contains 2 parameters: a callback function and a dependency array.
+When the functional component mounts, useEffect is run.
 The empty array signifies that the callback function should run once.
 Consider this example:

 ```js
 function Counter() {